kalispera/DNA.css/Readme.md

 --base: 4px;
 ```

-Dna design starts to shine because these first variables get applied on the next level
+DNA design starts to shine because these first variables get applied on the next level

 ```css